Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ## Appendix A: Lean Formal Verification of the Alt Route

 ### A.1 Scope of Verification
 This appendix specifies the exact scope of the Lean 4 verification.
-The current development verifies the **Alt Route proof** of the necessary existence and uniqueness of $\Omega$ within a successor-based S5 setting.
-The code establishes that any system with a strictly decreasing measure (Anti-Regress) must terminate in a unique fixed point ($\Omega$).
+The current development verifies the **Alt Route proof** of the necessary existence and uniqueness of Ω within a successor-based S5 setting.
+The code establishes that any system with a strictly decreasing measure (Anti-Regress) must terminate in a unique fixed point (Ω).

 ### A.2 Public Verification Surface and Scope Certificate

 This project distinguishes explicitly between its internal proof routes and its public verification surface.
 The public repository publishes a constrained Lean interface together with reproducible build artifacts (.olean files), forming a verifiable certificate of the exposed logical API.

 The purpose of this public surface is not to expose all internal derivations, but to allow third parties to rebuild the project, inspect the exported definitions, and verify that no unintended strong claims are derivable.
-Strong statements—such as necessary existence, uniqueness, and rigidity of $\Omega$—are intentionally excluded from the public export boundary.
+Strong statements—such as necessary existence, uniqueness, and rigidity of Ω—are intentionally excluded from the public export boundary.

 The public layer is designed to establish admissibility rather than full derivability.
 Concretely, it verifies modal compatibility statements of the form $□◇p$ (necessary possibility) within an S5 framework.